 In Michigan, all SNAP programming is administered by the Michigan Department of Health and Human Services (MDHHS).
-Through nutrition education, physical activity promotion, and community change work, Supplemental Nutrition Assistance Program Education (SNAP-Ed) supports SNAP's role in addressing food insecurity and is central to SNAP's efforts to improve nutrition and prevent or reduce diet-related chronic disease and obesity among SNAP recipients.
+Through nutrition education, physical activity promotion, and community change work, Supplemental Nutrition Assistance Program Education (SNAP-Ed) strengthens SNAP's public health impact by addressing nutrition security to improve nutrition and prevent or reduce dietrelated chronic disease and obesity among SNAP recipients.
+The definition of nutrition security is described by the USDA as, "consistent access to nutritious foods that promote optimal health and well-being for all Americans, through all stages of life."
+Michigan SNAP-Ed recognizes the four pillars 1) Meaningful Support, 2) Healthy Food, 3) Collaborative Action, and 4) Equitable Systems as guidance to intentionally implement and evaluate SNAP-Ed activities to improve nutrition security status among people who are SNAP-eligible in Michigan.

 MDHHS has established two SNAP-Ed State Implementing Agencies, the Michigan Fitness Foundation (MFF) and Michigan State University Extension (MSU Extension).